 Yarns are categorised by weight, but this doesn’t mean how much they weigh on a set of scales – instead it refers to the thickness of the fibre.
 We recommend that beginners start with DK yarn, as it’s a medium thickness and easy to handle.
 Choose a thin yarn such as lace or a thick yarn such as super-chunky and you may find it harder to work with.
 For more on this topic, take a look at our yarn weight conversion chart and beginner’s guide.

-Two fibres that are ideal for newbie knitters are wool and acrylic.
+Two fibres that are ideal for knitting for beginners are wool and acrylic.
 These are both smooth and hard-wearing, so they can stand being ripped back and reknitted, and they’re good value for money too.
 Go for balls of yarn rather than hanks, otherwise you’ll have to wind your yarn into a ball before you can knit with it, which can be time-consuming.

 Beginner knitters are best avoiding cotton, because it doesn’t have much natural stretch (although it’s great for new crocheters!), as well as novelty yarns such as fur, which make it hard to see your stitches.